buddhaman/tim_engine/readme.txt

 TODO BEFORE DEMO LAUNCH:

 - Save creatures.
-- Visualize GRU,
+- Visualize GRU,        V
 - Think about nice way to render creatures, or at least add googly eyes.

 ------ Evolution Sim -------

+- Fix texture bleeding.
+- Only draw on single texture or determine size of overhang.

+- Another option: Show activation as overlay.
-- Draw on mousedown.
+- Color picker on creature to select color.

-- Adjust brush size in editor and show with tooltip.
-- Smooth lines by interpolating.
+- Solve bug: Minimum size during bodypart placement.
+- Add multiple views.
+See edges, see actual result, same in fakeworld.
+- Generate random texture.
+- Make videos: Create joker.
+- Keep tools in single tab with deselect button.
+Current situation is confusing.
+- Give clear feedback about the current tool
 - Choose base color for every part.
-- Generate random texture.
 - Add googly eyes.
-- Always keep centers of bodypart aligned with centers of texGrid squares.
-- Move creature drawing to rendercontext and reuse in simulation.
-- Make videos: Create joker.

-- Create some overhang on the edges.
+- Create some overhang on the edges of a bodypart.
 - Mouse input to move camera.
 - Gray out buttons when action is not available.